redhat-cop/containers-quickstarts/zookeeper/README.md

 Once the build completes successfully, the newly created image can be deployed to OpenShift.

-PetSets provide a way to effectively deploy stateful applications.
+StatefulSets provide a way to effectively deploy stateful applications.
 However, it does not currently have the ability to resolve images backed by ImageStreams.
 To work around this limitation, the template for deploying zookeeper has a parameter that accepts the image reference.

 To locate the image reference of the previously built image, use the following command repository: